Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 How many preschool and daycare providers are in Orange?

-Bright Headstart currently tracks 66 licensed childcare providers in Orange, including 32 preschools, 22 daycares, and 12 home daycares.
+Bright Headstart currently tracks 66 childcare providers in Orange, including 32 preschools, 22 daycares, and 12 home daycares.

 Should I compare Orange schools with nearby cities too?